 The Central European countries, Croatia and Slovenia, Scandinavia, Greece, the UK and Ireland are other favourites.

-Tell me, what do you see as the main advantages of joining a small group tour in Europe?
+Have I convinced you of the advantages of joining a small group tour in Europe?